V-Shukla/Sequence/src/Sequence/README.md

 Feature15 : Manage Discarding a card
 # In Progress - Feature16 : Let player choose which card to discard
 Feature17 : check for winner after first distribution Feature18 : Accommodate Use of Jokers
+Feature19 : cover for winning in initial set up